top of page

 Use of APNs Certificate in MDM (Intune)

-Hello, everyone, in this blog I will be explaining why we need APNs Certificate for MDM solution (I am using Intune as my MDM tool) and how it communicates when a device enrolled to Intune
+Hello, everyone, in this blog I will be explaining why we need APNs Certificate for MDM solutions (I am using Intune as my MDM tool) and how it communicates when a device enrolled to Intune

-First, APNs are not limited to MDM solutions, mobile applications also use APNS to send notifications to iOS devices, but here I will be explaining APNs certificate use case with MDM (Intune) solution.
+First, APNs are not limited to MDM solutions, mobile applications also use APNS to send notifications to iOS devices, but here I will be explaining the APNs certificate use case with MDM (Intune) solution.
 To use Apple Push Notification Service (APNs), your macOS and iOS devices need a persistent connection to Apple's servers over Ethernet, cellular data (if capable), or Wi-Fi.

 For Apple devices to work with APNs, some of the network traffic from the devices to the Apple network (17.0.0.0/8) should be allowed directly or by using a network proxy.
 Apple devices must be able to connect to specific ports on specific hosts